goalsgame/ueimporter/ueimporter.md

 * `A` - File was added
 * `D` - File was deleted
 * `R*` - File was renamed or moved.
-  The number is a percentage of how certain gitis that the file was in fact moved, and not a delete followed by an add.
+  The number is a percentage of how certain git is that the file was in fact moved, and not a delete followed by an add.
   There is some grey area in moves when it comes to git, sometimes a file is moved, but then modified to fit in its new location.
 For example, a moved `C++` file may need to have paths to includes